Pylyp Illenko

-Pylyp Yuriyovych Illenko (Пили́п Ю́рійович Іллє́нко; born 30 September 1977) is a Ukrainian actor, politician and producer who served as the head of the Ukrainian State Film Agency from 2014 to 2019.
+Pylyp Yuriyovych Illenko (Пилип Юрійович Іллєнко; born 30 September 1977) is a Ukrainian actor, politician and producer who served as the head of the Ukrainian State Film Agency from 2014 to 2019.

 Early life and education

 Illenko was born in Kyiv on 30 September 1977.
 He comes from a prominent film and acting family—his father is director Yuri Ilyenko and his mother is actress Lyudmyla Yefymenko.
 His brother, Andriy Illenko, is a politician who served as a People's Deputy of Ukraine during the 7th and 8th convocations.
 In 1999, he graduated from the Taras Shevchenko National University of Kyiv's Institute of International Relations with a master's degree in international law, is an English translator, and has a bachelor's degree in international relations.
 The topic of the thesis is "International legal instruments for the protection of related rights".

 Career

 Early career

 Illienko began his professional career in 1999 at the Department of International Law within Ukraine's Ministry of Justice, where he worked until 2000.
 From August 2000 to November 2002, he served as a senior scientific consultant, and later as chief scientific consultant, in the Department of Humanitarian and International Issues, Legislative Harmonisation with EU Countries, and Human Rights Protection within Ukraine's Main Scientific and Expert Department.

 Between November 2002 and September 2004, he worked as a legal adviser—and subsequently as the main legal adviser—in the legal support department of the Directorate of Legal Support and Contractual Work at the Ukrainian-American-Dutch-German Closed Joint Stock Company "Utel".
 From September 2004 to July 2005, he continued his legal career as a senior legal counsel in the legal department of "Utel", a subsidiary enterprise of Ukrtelecom.

 From March 2006 to March 2008, Illenko served as the director and co-owner of LLC "Law Company Ilenko and Syzov."
 From 2007 until 2014, he was both a co-producer and producer for the Open Night Film Festival.
 Between April 2008 and July 2014, he directed and co-owned Illenko Film LLC.
 In 2010, Illenko was elected as a deputy to the city council of Ukrainka in the Kyiv Oblast.
 Additionally, in the 2012 Ukrainian Verkhovna Rada elections, he ran as a candidate on the All-Ukrainian Union's "Svoboda" list (№122).